cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

 12. **There is a comment in the dea.yml config that says stacks are "Unused in Stackato for now"** Is this just because there isn't another stack in the Stackato product?

+13. **Is HP Helion Community edition a good destribution to use ?
+I coudn't download HP Helion Beta, signup is not working.**

+14. **We tried the CloudBase windows image, it's not working, It used to work on DevStack, is there another image to try (even if not 2012), note we are using quemu 2.0.0+dfsg-2ubuntu1.3**

+15. **We found some problems with the Helion documentation, and some typos, should we contact someone ?**

 ##Work Items (to be moved to Trello)

 1. CI for unit testing *not needed for HP*